PayU Review

 Similar payment processing solutions

-For Indian iGaming, Razorpay and Cashfree are the direct PA-licensed competitors at similar published pricing - run side-by-side quotes since negotiated UPI rates are where the real cost is decided.
+For Indian iGaming, Razorpay and Cashfree are the direct PA-licensed competitors at similar published pricing.
+Run side-by-side quotes since negotiated UPI rates are where the real cost is decided.
 For CEE pay-by-bank coverage, Trustly handles open banking across Western Europe and Brite is the Nordic specialist if BLIK isn't required.
-For LATAM iGaming after the Rapyd carve-out, EBANX, AstroPay and PayRetailers are the right conversation - none of them is PayU.
-For multi-region card acquiring at scale, Worldpay or Adyen handle Western markets at iGaming-grade volume.
-Solidgate is the option if transparent published interchange-plus pricing matters more than emerging-markets reach.
+For LATAM iGaming after the Rapyd carve-out, EBANX, AstroPay and PayRetailers are the right conversation.
+None of them is PayU.
+For multi-region card acquiring at scale, Worldpay or Adyen handle Western markets at iGaming-grade volume, and Adyen's interchange-plus billing itemizes fees if transparency matters more than emerging-markets reach.
+No catalog acquirer publishes a full public fiat rate card, so for openly listed rates you are looking at crypto gateways like NOWPayments.

 When to Choose an Alternative